-Step 1: Creating the Droplets
+Step 1: Creating the droplet

 For the sake of example, we’ll create 1 manager node and 2 worker nodes.

 To avoid the need to install Docker after droplet provisioning, we’ll start off with a base image of Ubuntu 18.04 that comes with Docker preinstalled:

 We’ll use the lowest priced Droplet class because we don’t really plan on launching big workloads, but in a production environment – naturally, you will need to use bigger machines depending on the needs of your applications.

 Now, let’s create the actual manager and workers: